-Community Services funded free coffee from the Crofters Cottage Café to attendees.
-Families enjoyed participation in the Kings Gym obstacle and exercise activities and generally just catching up with family and friends.
+Community Services funded free coffee from the Crofters Cottage attendees.
+Families Café to enjoyed participation in the Kings Gym obstacle and exercise generally activities and just catching up with family and friends.

 Figure 13: Climbing Wall at the Family Fun Day